chg-training/chg-training-resources/docs/bioinformatics/making_an_R_package/single_file.md

 For python this is it!

 However, if you're working in R, this isn't a fully-fledged package yet.
-For that, go here:
+For that, go [here](./fully_fledged.md).